alisanaeikia/alisanaeikia.github.io/projects.md

 Presentations:

-•	Treatise on Man, University of Tehran, Spring 2018, you see the presentation material [in here](../../assets/projects/Treatise on Man presentation.pdf).
+•	Treatise on Man, University of Tehran, Spring 2018, you can see the presentation material [in here](../../assets/projects/Treatise on Man presentation.pdf).
+• IPM's Students Seminar : I presented my in progress paper on the collapse problem and trialism you can see the presentation material [in here](../../assets/projects/Treatise on Man presentation.pdf).